 Relativistic Heavy Ion Collider

-The Relativistic Heavy Ion Collider (RHIC, pronounced like "Rick") is a heavy-ion collider located at and operated by Brookhaven National Laboratory (BNL) in Upton, New York.
-By using RHIC to collide ions traveling at relativistic speeds, physicists study the primordial form of matter that existed in the universe shortly after the Big Bang, and also the structure of protons.
+The Relativistic Heavy Ion Collider (RHIC, pronounced like "Rick") is one of only two operating heavy-ion colliders, and the only spin-polarized proton collider ever built.
+Located at Brookhaven National Laboratory (BNL) in Upton, New York, and used by an international team of researchers, it is the only operating particle collider in the US.
+By using RHIC to collide ions traveling at relativistic speeds, physicists study the primordial form of matter that existed in the universe shortly after the Big Bang.
+By colliding spin-polarized protons, the spin structure of the proton is explored.
+As of 2014 RHIC and the LHC are the only operating hadron colliders in the world.
+Read more ...

 In the News ...